evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 The Xiaomi SU7 Max is equipped with a single type of steering wheel:

-- **Circular Steering Wheel**: This steering wheel features integrated heating for added comfort during cold weather.
+- **Circular Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
 It also includes physical buttons and scroll wheels, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ### Mirrors